Shelbyville, Texas

 Shelbyville is an unincorporated community and census-designated place in Shelby County, Texas, United States.
+As of the 2020 census, Shelbyville had a population of 100.
 It is located seven miles southeast of Center on State Highway 87 and is close to Toledo Bend reservoir.

 The Shelbyville Independent School District serves area students.

 Historical development

 The town was founded in the 1820s with settlers from the Nashville, Tennessee, region.
-The town was originally called Nashville, but was renamed Shelbyville in 1837 to honor the American Revolution hero and Kentucky Governor Isaac Shelby.
+The town was originally called'Nashville, but was renamed Shelbyville in 1837 to honor American Revolution hero and Kentucky Governor Isaac Shelby.
 The post office was later opened in 1843.

-Shelbyville became the flash-point in the Regulator–Moderator War, with most of its major battles being fought in the town or nearby.
+Shelbyville became the flashpoint in the Regulator–Moderator War, with most of its major battles being fought in the town or nearby.
 A Republic of Texas post office had been established by 1843.
-In 1866, in a contested fight for the county seat, county records were spirited away in the dead of night and Center became the new Shelby County seat of government.
+In 1866, in a contested fight for the county seat, county records were spirited away in the dead of night and Center became the new seat of Shelby County.

 The population of Shelbyville in 1884 was 150, which doubled by 1914.
-It reached a peak in 1929 with an estimated population of 600 but declined by half during the Great Depression.
+It reached a peak in 1929, with an estimated population of 600, but declined by half during the Great Depression.
 It slowly increased, reaching 550 residents in the late 1940s, but fell again—reaching 215 by the late 1980s—the same number given for the 2000 census.